David G. Hughes on S. Craig Zahler’s ‘Dragged Across Concrete’ (2018)

 Tony Kittles too, as a released convict looking to lift his family out of poverty, is a major discovery.
 Here is an African American character who doesn’t feel tokenistic or purified; he’s not a caricature or a gentrified persona.
 He’s real.
 But Zahler remains the star; his previous works, Bone Tomahawk (2015) and Brawl in Cell Block 99 (2017), showcased muscular and promising new talent, but Dragged Across Concrete cements his claim as one of the most fearless filmmakers around.
 His debut was confident and shocking, and his second feature an astonishing remix of Dante’s Divine Comedy within a brutal prison system.
 But here his talent is unbounded and ripe, refusing to be kept in check by any and all expectations.
 Expect surprises.

 Dragged Across Concrete talks in working-class style: street-smart, brash, prudent, a bit offensive, and yet sincere, comical, competent and dexterous.
 As the film comes to a bloody climax, the horrid pathos of men abandoned and tossed asunder resonates tragically.
 Regret, despair, stoicism and injustice all chime as the bell tolls and the bullets ricochet.
+It’s operatic.
 Personalities are not excused.
-Rather, the what is gets examined with clinical detachment.
-Zahler, however, gives his losers enough room to register as human, as an important footnote in history.
+The what is gets examined with clinical detachment.
+Zahler, however, gives his losers enough room to register as human—an important footnote in history.
 Some may only see pointless provocation and needless unpleasantry in Dragged Across Concrete, but those open enough will discover a film with a subtle soul and a primal edge.

 In cinemas now